simonlmn/actracktive/trunk/README.txt

 needed for processing are searched and stored in the *data directory*.
 This is by default looked for (and created if not found) in the user's home directory, i.e. `~/Actracktive Data`.
-Some example files that would go in this directory can be found in the `data` directory of the project (see 'Project Source File Organization' below).
+Some example files that would go in this directory can be found in the `data` directory of the project's sources (see 'Project Structure' below).

 There are generally three possible configuration files: